 - Always use a soil-less potting mix.
 Filling pots with garden soil is a recipe for failure.
 Garden soil compacts and greatly restricts drainage and air exchange.
 I always recommend a high quality soil-less potting mix.
 This potting mix can be reused each season and enhanced with new ingredients.

-- Don't put gravel in the bottom of the pot; this is a useless technique that can actually restrict drainage in the pots.
+- Don't put gravel in the bottom of the pot!
+Counter to popular belief, adding gravel to the bottom of the pot actually encourages water to saturate soil, and makes it more difficult for the water to leave the soil.
+This is a useless technique that can actually restrict drainage in the pots.
 Fill the pots completely with soil-less mix.
+Be sure that there are drainage holes in the bottom of your pot.
 If the pot has a large drainage hole, I'll put an irregular rock over the hole that doesn't seal the hole and allows for water to flow out.

 - Leaving pots out-of-doors year-round: If you want to leave your containers outside year-round, I recommend using a fiberglass pot or the pot-in-pot strategy to avoid cracked pots and cold damaged roots.
 For pot-in-pot cultivation, plant in a plastic nursery container and drop this pot into a slightly larger ceramic pot.
 Fill the empty space in between with small bark nuggets.
 This insulates the inside pot from heat and cold and allows winter watering without cracking the ceramic pot.